Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Start-Up and Noise Level

 The noise level of your generator comes down to two factors: size and fuel type.
-There are a lot of options out there for smaller portable generators with a quiet design.
+There are a lot of options out there for smaller generators with a quiet design and portability.
 Some are quieter than others, but whether you’re camping or powering appliances, your neighbors in range will appreciate the peace.

 Once you start going larger, think 4,000 watts and higher, quiet becomes a much more subjective term.
 The fuel you use will also contribute to the noise level.
-Specifically, diesel fuel is much louder than regular gasoline because diesel engines have a much higher compression ratio.
+Specifically, diesel fuel is much louder than regular gasoline because diesel engines have a much higher compression ratio, thereby a high noise level.

 The Best Backup Money Can Buy

 Choosing the right portable generator can take a while, but it’s worth the time and money invested.
 It’s something that every homeowner should have in case of emergencies because you never know when you’ll need one the most.
 Don’t wait until disaster strikes to get yourself a portable generator.
-Invest now, and you’ll be grateful later.
+Invest now in a 50 amp or desired capacity generator, and you’ll be grateful later.

 Related Content :